YubicoLabs/fido-openssh-workshop/README.md

-# fido-openssh-workshop
+# FIDO OpenSSH Workshop
-Workshop on using FIDO Security Keys with OpenSSH
+A Workshop on using FIDO Security Keys with OpenSSH.

 OpenSSH has built-in support for FIDO security keys since version 8.2 (released in 2020).
-This means you can protect your SSH private keys using security keys, similar to how this can be done with OpenPGP smart cards and cryptographic tokens that support PKCS#11.
+This means you can protect your SSH private keys using USB security keys, similar to how this can be done with OpenPGP smart cards and cryptographic tokens that support PKCS#11.
 Although such devices all allow you to protect your private keys using cryptographic hardware, the benefits of using FIDO security keys include: